about

 Formally known as the Bok Vocational High School, the building opened to students in 1938.
 Many of the classrooms were purpose-built to accommodate trade-specific study — like the steel rooms built for welding materials that exist inside many of the spaces.
 Or the first floor rear of the building that was an auto mechanic shop, or the 3rd floor full kitchen built to train students in culinary arts.

 Decreased enrollment in its later years and escalating deferred maintenance challenged the building.
 In 2013, the School District of Philadelphia closed the school and put it up for public auction.
 At the time of closure, the school had under 1,000 students enrolled.
 The building was one of over 20 schools put up for public auction by the District that year.
-Unfortunately this follows a narrative playing out across the country - in Chicago over 55 school buildings were put up for sale and in Detroit over 120 school closed around this time.
+Unfortunately this follows a narrative playing out across the country - in Chicago over 55 school buildings were put up for sale and in Detroit over 120 schools closed around this time.

 Although there were some cosmetic changes over the 75 year history, the building remains unchanged.